Decompositions of high-frequency Helmholtz solutions via functional calculus, and application to the finite element method: Recap of the black-box framework

 We assume that the eigenvalues of $P^{\sharp}_{\hsc}$ satisfy the \emph{polynomial growth of eigenvalues condition }

-for some $d^{\sharp}\geq n$ and $N(P^{\sharp},I)$ is the number of eigenvalues of $P^{\sharp}_{\hsc}$ in the interval $I$, counted with their multiplicity.
+for some $d^{\sharp}\geq d$ and $N(P^{\sharp}_\hsc,I)$ is the number of eigenvalues of $P^{\sharp}_{\hsc}$ in the interval $I$, counted with their multiplicity.
 When $d^{\sharp}=d$, the asymptotics \eqref{eq:gro} correspond to a Weyl-type upper bound, and thus \eqref{eq:gro} can be thought of as a weak Weyl law.
-We summarise with the following definition.